Skip to main content

 note

-use case example
+Managers: use case example

-You use the Managers tab to review if there are any terminated (not valid) managers who still manage active identities.
+You're using the Managers tab to review if there are any terminated (not valid) managers who still manage active identities.
 By interacting with the widgets, you identify such managers and jump to detailed views showing which identities they manage.
 This helps you quickly spot gaps and reassign responsibilities where needed to keep reporting structures intact.

 Resources tab